k78ma/quartz/content/ML/Long Term Short Memory.md

 \nabla_{c_{t-1}}E= \nabla _{c_{t}}E \odot f_{t} +\text{other stuff}
 $$
 As long as $f$ is close to $1$, there is little decay of the gradient.
 Presumably $f$ is only close to $0$ when we actually want to forget.
 We don't want to push gradient lower.
+- Note that multiplying by $\sigma$ is different from multiplication by $\sigma'$.

+Essentially, the point is that the cell states evolve additively, When $f\approx 1$, the gradient can pass backward with little decay.
+This is much more stable than vanilla RNNs, where gradients are repeatedly multiplied by weight matrices and activation derivatives.